YujieLiu666/NEON_AmeriFlux_continuity/README.md

 🤖 04_train_XGBoost.ipynb

 - Performs FCO₂ gapfilling using the machine learning model `XGBoost`.
-- A beginner-friendly tutorial for gap-filling can be found here:
+- A beginner-friendly tutorial for gap-filling using XGBoost can be found here:
 [NEON_gapfill_test](https://github.com/YujieLiu666/NEON_gapfill_test/)

 - This was presented in a breakout session at the AmeriFlux Annual Meeting 2025: